 To help decrease the consequences of PCOS, these natural therapies with diet, exercise, and lifestyle change therapies can help:

 Losing weight through exercise and healthy eating might help someone reduce PCOS symptoms.

 Maintaining a healthy weight is an important part of controlling PCOS symptoms.
 Individuals with PCOS commonly carry additional weight, which can raise their risk of diabetes, heart disease, and other issues connected with metabolic syndrome.
 Losing 5-10 percent of body weight might help alleviate PCOS symptoms.
 Certain lifestyle changes, like eating a balanced diet of healthy foods and getting more physical activity, can assist with weight loss and lower the risk of health complications.

 Changing the diet is a vital part of managing PCOS.
-Individuals with PCOS often have higher levels of insulin, a hormone the body uses to reduce high blood glucose.
-If the body has persistently elevated levels of insulin, it may stop responding to the hormone also.
+Individuals with PCOS often have higher insulin levels, a hormone the body uses to reduce high blood glucose.
+If the body has persistently elevated insulin levels, it may stop responding to the hormone.
 Because of this, blood glucose levels may stay elevated.
-Insulin resistance, a precursor to diabetes, is quite common in people with PCOS, and it can make maintaining a healthy weight hard.
+Insulin resistance, a precursor to diabetes, is quite common in people with PCOS, making maintaining a healthy weight hard.
 Insulin and blood glucose levels increase the highest after someone eats foods full of carbohydrates and/or sugar.

 Balance protein and vitamin intake

 Carbohydrates and protein both affect your hormone and energy levels.
 Eating protein arouses your body to produce insulin.
 Unprocessed, high-carb foods can improve insulin sensitivity.
 Rather than looking for a low-carb diet, concentrate on getting enough healthful protein.
 Plant-based protein resources, such as nuts, legumes, and whole grains, are best.